Teoneag/Ultimate-Tic-Tac-Toe-Asm/README.md

 - Teon
     * reset button
     * shower
+    * move ugly strings from main to file
 - Gali
     * Art
         - loading screen art - add it to github as well